 So I will always remind you of these things, even though you know them and are firmly established in the truth you now have.
 I think it is right to refresh your memory… And I will make every effort to see that after my departure you will always be able to remember these things (2 Pet 1:12-15).

-Whenever we remember, we look back to the past.
-Os Guinness says we need to look back, to study and appreciate history, because “every age has its strengths and weaknesses, its own outlook and blind spots”.
-Appreciating history also keeps us from what he calls “chronological snobbery” and “generational conceit”.*
+Whenever we remember in this way, we look back to the past.
+Os Guinness emphasises how important it is to look back, to study and appreciate history.
+Appreciating history will keep us from what Guinness calls “chronological snobbery” and “generational conceit”.
+He adds:

-As each generation of believers follows the generations that have gone before, the wise ones pay attention to the legacy they inherit from the saints of the past.
-Then they can learn from the mistakes, benefit from the good things and, most of all, humbly give thanks to God for his faithfulness to us all, throughout all ages.
+As each generation of Christian believers follows those who have gone before, the wise ones pay attention to the legacy they receive.
+They learn from the weaknesses, benefit from the strengths.
+Most importantly, they humbly thank God for his faithfulness to us throughout all ages.
 May his name be praised!